 Dorothy Porter, whose five USGA national championships rank 7thall time, also won eight Philadelphia Women’s Amateurs and three Women’s Western Amateurs.
 One year in the Western Amateur, she defeated Mickey Wright, who today is considered the best female golfer ever in this country, 5 and 4.
 Ann Laughlin, who grew up on the Riverton course, played collegiately at the University of Miami (Florida).
 She won the NCAA Championship once and finished in the top 3 two other times; she is in the university’s Athletics Hall of Fame.
 Ann also has won 11 Philadelphia Women’s Amateurs, the 2ndmost all time, and remains active in serious amateur golf.

 Since the early 1990s, the club has engaged Ron Prichard, considered to be the golf architect who knows the most about Donald Ross courses, to help it preserve its Ross course.
 A master plan is in place and must be followed when any change is made to the course.
-During the next decade, the club anticipates it will step up activity in terms of implementing the master plan, which primarily involves restoring bunkers.
+In 2018, the club completed phase I of the Donald Ross restoration of the golf course.

 Learn more about the centennial anniversary of our Donald Ross golf course here.